2024 anti-Turkish riots in Syria

-In early July 2024, violent anti-Turkish riots occurred in northern Syria, within areas controlled by Turkey and Turkish-backed Syrian opposition forces.
+In early July 2024, violent anti-Turkish riots occurred in northern Syria, within areas occupied by Turkey and Turkish-backed Syrian opposition forces.
 Local protesters and armed militants attacked and set fire to Turkish government buildings, military bases, and attacked Turkish civilians in the region.
 The clashes coincided with anti-Syrian riots in Turkey.

 Background

 Prior to the clashes, tensions between Syrian refugees and Turks had been intensifying in Turkey.
 The country, which hosts over 3 million Syrian refugees, has faced accusations of discrimination against this population.
 Furthermore, nearly 30,000 Syrian refugees were forcibly deported from Turkey in 2023 and subjected to inhumane treatment, according to the Syrians for Truth and Justice Institute.

 In a speech on 28 June 2024, Turkish President Erdoğan expressed his willingness to restore relations with the Syrian government under Bashar al-Assad, inciting anger among the Syrian opposition and refugees.
 On the same day, Turkey reopened the Abu al-Zandin crossing near al-Bab, facilitating commercial connections between Turkish-controlled areas and Syrian government-held territories in the eastern Aleppo countryside.
 Subsequently, on 30 June 2024, an anti-Syrian pogrom erupted in the Turkish city of Kayseri after a Syrian national was accused of sexually abusing a child.
 Dozens of Syrian-owned shops and offices were set ablaze, and 14 police officers were injured.